 The real reason I don’t take probiotic supplements every day…

-…is that once you have ‘recolonized’ your gut with probiotics, eating soluble or prebiotic fiber is better than continuing to take more probiotics.
+…is that once you have ‘recolonized’ your gut with probiotics, eating soluble or prebiotic fiber to feed and grow your probiotic flora may be much better than continuing to take more probiotics.
 This is a far healthier, cheaper and tastier approach to maintaining gut health.

 Fido or Bifido – both need to be fed.